German court convicts ex-IS member in Yazidi girl's death

 The defendant’s lawyers had denied the allegations made against their client.

-His German wife was sentenced last month to 10 years in prison over the same incident.
+His German wife was sentenced last month to 10 years in prison over the girl’s death.

+The girl’s mother, who survived captivity, testified at both trials and took part as a co-plaintiff.

+“This is the moment Yazidis have been waiting for,” said lawyer Amal Clooney, who acted as a counsel for the mother.
+“To finally hear a judge, after seven years, declare that what they suffered was genocide.
+To watch a man face justice for killing a Yazidi girl — because she was Yazidi.”

 The United Nations has called the IS assault on the Yazidis’ ancestral homeland in northern Iraq in 2014 a genocide, saying the Yazidis’ 400,000-strong community “had all been displaced, captured or killed.”
 Of the thousands captured by IS, boys were forced to fight for the extremists, men were executed if they didn’t convert to Islam — and often executed in any case — and women and girls were sold into slavery.

-According to German prosecutors, Al-J. bought a Yazidi woman and her 5-year-old daughter as slaves at an IS base in Syria in 2015.
-The two had been taken as prisoners by the militants in northern Iraq at the beginning of August 2014 and had been “sold and resold several times as slaves” by the group already.
+According to German prosecutors, Al-J. bought a Yazidi woman and her 5-year-old daughter Reda as slaves at an IS base in Syria in 2015.
+The two had been taken as prisoners by the militants from the northern Iraqi town of Kocho at the beginning of August 2014 and had been “sold and resold several times as slaves” by the group already.

 The defendant took the woman and her daughter to his household in the Iraqi city of Fallujah and forced them to “keep house and to live according to strict Islamic rules,” while giving them insufficient food and beating them regularly to punish them, according to the indictment.